Diwakarty/PortFort/README.md

-# Port Scanner & Vulnerability Report Generator
+# PortFort: Vulnerability Scanner & Report Generator with Mitigation Steps

 ## 📌 What is this project?